 The curve that shows the relation between generated emf in the armature winding and the load current of a DC series generator is known as an internal characteristic of the series-wound DC generator.

-In practice, this characteristic curve is obtained by finding the difference between no-load voltage and the voltage drop due to demagnetizing effect of the armature reaction.
-Thus, this characteristic curve shows that the actually generated emf (Eg) by the generator is always less than the emf generated at no-load, i.e. E0.
+In practice, this characteristic curve is obtained by finding the difference between no-load voltage and the voltage drop due to the demagnetizing effect of the armature reaction.
+Thus, this characteristic curve shows that the actually generated emf (Eg) by the generator is always less than the emf generated at no-load, i.e., E0.
 For this reason, the internal characteristic curve is slightly dropping from the curve of the open circuit characteristic.
-In the figure-2, curve-2 is showing the internal characteristic of the DC series generator.
+In Figure 2, curve 2 shows the internal characteristics of the DC series generator.